 Four-unit properties: $981,700

-*For properties in Alaska, Hawaii, Guam, and the U.S. Virgin Islands, the conforming loan limit is $679,650 for one-unit properties, which is 50% higher than the baseline.
+*For one-unit properties in Alaska, Hawaii, Guam, and the U.S. Virgin Islands, the conforming loan limit is $765,600, which is 50% higher than the baseline.

 High-Cost Loan Limits for Conforming Loans

 - In certain expensive cities throughout the country

 - It’s possible to get a high-cost conforming loan

 - These loan amounts exceed the conforming loan limit